xingmwang/learn-thanos/02-Downsampling and unlimited metric retention for Prometheus.md

 # Step 1 - Initial Prometheus Setup

-In this tutorial, we will mimic the usual state with a Prometheus server running for... a year!.
-We will use it to seamlessly backup all old data in the object storage and configure Prometheus for continuous backup mode, which will allow us to cost-effectively achieve unlimited retention for Prometheus.
+In this tutorial, we will mimic（模拟） the usual state with a Prometheus server running for... a year!.
+We will use it to seamlessly(无缝的) backup all old data in the object storage and configure Prometheus for continuous backup mode, which will allow us to cost-effectively achieve unlimited retention for Prometheus.

 Last but not the least, we will go through setting all up for querying and automated maintenance (e.g compactions, retention and downsampling).